brianfwz/fwcontent/README.md

 ```ruby
 = render '/get_content_for'
 ```
-Add this line to place you want to put.
+Add this line to place you want to put content.

 ```ruby
 - if content_for? "your_position"